NeXt-Warning-System/glossary/README.md

 Use the word 'level' instead for example 'The Flood alert level has been reached'.

 ## U<a name="U"></a>

-**user**
-A person or organisation that uses our flood warning service.

 ## V<a name="V"></a>